ariM001/random-password-generator/README.md

 # git-tutorials
-this is a basic repository which generates a random password
+it generates a random password